-- (a) A line drawn from the westernmost point on Cape Romain to the southeasternmost point on Racoon Key. - (b) A line drawn from the westernmost extremity of Racoon Key to the northernmost extremity of Northeast Point. - (c) A line drawn from the southernmost extremity of Bull Island to the easternmost extremity of Capers Island. - (d) A line formed by the overhead power cable from Capers Island to Dewees Island.

-- (e) A line formed by the overhead power cable from Dewees Island to Isle of Palms. - (f) A line formed by the centerline of the highway bridge between Isle of Palms and Sullivans Island over Breach Inlet.
+- (a) A line drawn from the westernmost extremity of Cape Romain to the southeasternmost point on Raccoon Key. - (b) A line drawn from the westernmost extremity of Raccoon Key to the northernmost extremity of Northeast Point. - (c) A line drawn from the southernmost extremity of Bull Island to the easternmost extremity of Capers Island. - (d) A line formed by the overhead power cable from Capers Island to Dewees Island.
+A line formed by the overhead power cable from Dewees Island to Isle of Palms. - (e) A line formed by the centerline of the highway bridge between Isle of Palms and Sullivans Island over Breach Inlet.